navinpokala/BargmannWormTracker/README.txt

+From Lopez-Cruz et al Neuron 2019

 Make sure that you have the Matlab image processing toolbox installed.

 Launch matlab.

-cd to where-ever you put my code.
-I STRONGLY recommend against using spaces in directories or filenames.
+cd to where-ever you put the code.
+We STRONGLY recommend against using spaces in directories or filenames.

 Edit navin_code_setup.m:
-      edit the NAVIN_CODE_PATH to where you put my source code directory
+      edit the NAVIN_CODE_PATH to where you put the source code directory

 Using Windows, copy put_into_C_windows_system32\pdftk.exe to C:\Windows\System32

-Run navin_code_setup in matlab each time you want to use my code:
+Run navin_code_setup in matlab each time you want to use the code:

 >> navin_code_setup